 - Security architects (15 per cent)

-More senior positions are proving especially difficult to find talent for, with the numbers of hard-to-fill roles for management jobs rising by 14 percentage points from the previous year.
+More senior positions are proving especially difficult to find talent for, with the number of hard-to-fill roles for management jobs rising by 14 percentage points from the previous year.

 Great salary prospects

-According to research by PayScale, the average salary for cyber security professionals in the UK stands at over £42,000.
+According to Glassdoor, the average salary for cyber security professionals in the UK stands at over £42,000.
 However, those in senior and specialist roles can earn significantly more than this, with chief information security officers, for example, earning an average of £90,000 - going up to £142,000 for the top jobs.